Skip to content

 step by step procedures for simmering a chicken stock in a pot

-While the flavor of a remouillage is much more subtle than original chicken stock, it’s an affordable option for people or restaurants looking to extend the amount of chicken stock they need.
+While the flavor of a remouillage is much more subtle than the original chicken stock, it’s an affordable option for people or restaurants looking to extend the amount of chicken stock they need.

 Make-Ahead and Storage